Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 directly accessing the handler’s stack via

-pointer, as opposed to the typical way
+the stack pointer, as opposed to the typical way

 you access the stack in C: by using local variables.
 These